biswajit56/Credit_Card_Financial_Dashboard/README.md

-# Project Objective
-To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends,enabling stakeholders to monitor and analyze credit card operations effectively.

 # Credit Analysis

 This project aims to analyze credit data using PostgreSQL, Microsoft Excel, and Microsoft Power BI.
 The following steps outline the process from data import to insights generation.